 Things to Do with Kids On the Water

 Did you know that you can stand up paddle board so many places now?
-If you don’t have your own, then you should be able to rent one at one of the many bodies of water throughout Colorado.
+If you don’t have your own, then you should be able to rent one at one of the many beautiful alpine lakes throughout Colorado.

 Tubing the River